winnipeg-matters/winnipegmatters.org/_posts/2019-03-02-welcome-to-winnipeg-matters.markdown

 We provide articles and commentary that have its sources backed up.
 We do original research and advocacy based on that research.

 Interested in following along?
-Subscribe to [our mailing list](http://eepurl.com/gjcSsb).
+[Join our mailing list](https://eepurl.com/gjcSsb).